Mini indoor greenhouses are a pleasure for the eyes and the environment.

-It is estimated that 42 million households in the U.S. grew food in their gardens.
+Did you know that an estimate of 42 million households in the U.S. grew food in their own gardens?

-That was a 17% increase since earlier in the decade, and it has likely grown since that time.
+That’s a 17% increase since earlier in the decade, and the numbers are constantly growing.

-Millennials look for ways to save on their grocery bills as well as to do their part for the environment.
+The environment-focused millennial’s always look for ways to save on their grocery bills as well as to do their part for the community.

 Urbanites have become increasingly frustrated with the lack of fresh produce options in cities.

-Perhaps you share similar concerns about saving money, doing things that are better for the environment, or ensuring your produce is pesticide-free.
+Perhaps you share similar concerns about saving your hard-earned dollars, eating pesticide-free food and doing things that are better for the environment.

-If you live in a small apartment or have a small yard, a mini indoor greenhouse will be just your ticket.
+And these days, even if you live in a small apartment or in a townhouse with a small yard, a tiny indoor greenhouse can satisfy all your needs.

-Of of the main reasons why so many people, especially young people, have started gardening at home is due to their concern with the use of pesticides on their produce.
+One of the main reasons why so many people, especially youngsters and millennial’s, have started gardening at home is because of pesticide use on supermarket produce.

-Even organic produce can have certain types of pesticides and herbicides on them.
+These days, even organic food can have certain types of pesticides and herbicides sprayed on them.

-There’s also the concern surrounding industrial farming and the leaching of nutrients out of the soil.
+There’s also the concern surrounding industrial farming and leaching of nutrients from the soil.

-Because so many industrial farms have depleted soils, not as many vitamins and minerals are able to get into our produce.
+Because so many industrial farms have depleted soils, our store-bought produce has limited vitamins and minerals.

 Essentially, a carrot grown today doesn’t have as many minerals as a carrot grown in 1970.

-When you grow your own produce, you know exactly what went into it.
+When you grow your own produce, you know exactly what goes into it.

-Planting your own garden, even if it’s just a couple of herbs in a mini indoor greenhouse, can help you be more sustainable.
+Planting your own garden, even if it’s just a couple of herbs in a small indoor greenhouse, can help you become more sustainable.

 You can get away with making fewer trips to the grocery store and even reduce the impact of fuel-powered machinery harvesting your veggies.